 The painful symptoms of endometriosis can be debilitating.
 Luckily, if properly diagnosed, the disease is treatable.
 In addition to conventional treatments, alternative therapies such as diet and nutrition, acupuncture and other complementary treatments can help manage the symptoms of endometriosis.

 Alternative therapies include many different methods.
-Some of the most popular therapies reported by the endometriosis community include herbal medicines, acupuncture and various kinds of massage, exercise, biofeedback therapy, transcutaneous electrical nerve stimulation (TENS), and other homeopathic and naturopathic therapies.
+Some of the most popular therapies reported by the endometriosis community include herbal medicines, acupuncture and various kinds of massage, exercise, biofeedback therapy and transcutaneous electrical nerve stimulation (TENS).

 Below are some of the most commonly practiced alternative therapies to help treat endometriosis.